 Mary Elizabeth Bowden, trumpet

-Bowden began full-time college studies at the age of 14, receiving an Associate degree from the Joliet Junior College.
+Mary began full-time college studies at the age of 14, receiving an Associate Degree from the Joliet Junior College.
 Subsequently, she earned her Bachelor of Music degree from The Curtis Institute of Music, where she studied with the principal trumpeter of the Philadelphia Orchestra, David Bilger.
-She was awarded her Master of Music degree in 2006 from the Yale School of Music where she studied on a full scholarship with trumpeter Allan Dean.
+She was awarded her Master of Music degree in 2006 from the Yale School of Music, where she studied on a full scholarship with trumpeter Allan Dean.